remoorejr/cordova-plugin-photoviewer/README.md

 ##### Usage

 ```

+default piccasoOptions: {
+            fit: true,
+            centerInside: true,
+            centerCrop: false
+        }

 var options = {
     share: true,            // default is false
     closeButton: false,     // default is true
     copyToReference: true,  // default is false
-    headers: '',  // If this is not provided, an exception will be triggered
+    headers: '',            //  iOS: If this is not provided, an exception will be triggered
-    piccasoOptions: { } // If this is not provided, an exception will be triggered
+    piccasoOptions: { }     //  ANDROID: If this is not provided, defaults will be used
 };

 PhotoViewer.show('http://my_site.com/my_image.jpg', 'Optional Title', options);
 ```